Replace GET by POST

 First one allows deleting VLANs and the second one allows stopping services.

-#11 Updated by Jim Pingle about 1 year ago
+Updated by Jim Pingle over 5 years ago

 Steve Beaver wrote: